 - a.
 Students will be informed of the specific time and place of the examination, usually held in November, March/April and August.
 (Since the August examination is graded during the fall semester, students who pass their exam in August will be December graduates.) - b.
-See the "Timeline Towards Graduation" above for procedural deadlines (when to sign up for comprehensive examinations, to apply for graduation, to pay fees, etc.).
+Cancellation within 72 hours of the examination, or failure to attend unless for a documented, excused absence, will count as an attempt toward the master's comprehensive exam. - c.
+See the "Timeline Towards Graduation" above for procedural deadlines (when to sign up for the comprehensive examination, to apply for graduation, to pay fees, etc.).
 Don't forget that you must inform your advisor and the Graduate Secretary of your plans.

-If you have signed up to take the exam, but change your mind and wish to postpone it, kindly inform the Graduate Secretary at least 24 hours prior to the exam date. - c.
-The Graduate Committee will supervise preparation of the examination. - d.
+- d.
+The Graduate Committee will supervise preparation of the examination. - e.
 Students will work with their advisors in preparing for the examination.
 Other faculty members will also welcome students to discuss the exam in general terms, though they cannot be expected to provide specific information.
 A Comprehensive Examination Workshop is generally held every fall semester.